 Family Educational Rights and Privacy Act

-1. The right to inspect and review the student’s education records within 45 days after the day Lamar Community College receives a request for access.
-A student should submit to the registrar, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
-The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
+Students should submit to the Registrar written requests that identify the record(s) they wish to inspect.
+The College official arranges for access and notifies the student of the time and place where the records may be inspected.
+If the records are not maintained by the College official to whom the request was submitted, that official advises the student of the correct official to whom the request should be addressed.

-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by Lamar Community College to comply with the requirements of FERPA.
+- Lamar Community College makes every effort to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: